mariaceciliapezzini/QSMEF-Quantum-CaseStudies/qpe_shor/README.md

 ## QPE Implementation

-The implementation constructs the quantum phase estimation circuit used in the order-finding stage of Shor's algorithm.
+The implementation represents the quantum phase estimation process used in the order-finding stage of Shor's algorithm.

-The analyzed implementation contains operations associated with:
+The exploratory decomposition considered the following attributable
+components:

 - work-register initialization;
 - uniform superposition generation using Hadamard gates;
 - controlled applications of the modular multiplication operators
-  \(U^{2^k}\);
-- inverse Quantum Fourier Transform (QFT†);
-- measurement of the counting register.
+  \(U^{2^k}\).

+The inverse Quantum Fourier Transform (QFT†) was kept outside the set of attributable components and applied as a fixed readout operation to every coalition.
+The experiment did not perform an explicit measurement operation; instead, it obtained the relevant probabilities directly from the resulting statevector.

-These operations are structurally identifiable in the implementation.
+These operations define structurally identifiable stages of the implementation.
 However, structural identification alone is not sufficient to define valid QSMEF functional components.

 ## Applicability Analysis

-QSMEF evaluates coalitions by neutralizing absent components while preserving the operational context required to compare the resulting configurations.
+QSMEF evaluates coalitions by neutralizing absent components while preserving the operational order of the components that remain.

 For a decomposition to support a valid QSMEF analysis, the induced coalitions must remain functionally comparable with respect to the property represented by the selected observable.

-In the QPE implementation considered here, neutralizing operations involved in state preparation, controlled modular evolution, or phase readout changes the functional conditions under which the phase information is generated and interpreted.
+In the QPE implementation considered here, neutralizing components involved in state preparation, superposition generation, or controlled modular evolution changes the functional conditions under which phase information is generated.
+The fixed QFT† readout therefore acts on states produced under different functional contexts across coalitions.

-As a consequence, the resulting coalition configurations cannot, in general, be interpreted as partial realizations of the same functional process with a common semantic meaning.
+As a consequence, the resulting coalition configurations cannot, in general, be interpreted as functionally comparable partial realizations of the same phase-estimation process.

 Therefore, the original decomposition used for the QPE experiment does not satisfy the applicability conditions required by QSMEF.